VezalisPetros/VezalisPetros/README.md

 - ⚡ Fun fact **I love to learn new things**

-<b>You can find my portofolio with all my projects in the repositories !!!</b>
+<h3 align="left">You can find my portofolio with all my projects in the repositories!</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">